-Susan Collins Keeps Her Senate Seat, Staves off Democrat Sara Gideon
+Susan Collins Keeps Her Senate Seat, Staves Off Democrat Sara Gideon

 Breitbart News spoke with several individuals familiar with the matter, who pointed to her inaction early on in 2018 and also her lack of consideration for due process.
 A debate moderator asked Gideon point-blank about the issue in her final debate with Collins, and Gideon was unable to provide a direct answer.

-Gideon, whose term limit in the Maine House is up this year, also pursued her Senate bid potentially to the detriment of the Maine House, where state Republicans in this election saw a net gain of 11, giving them 67 of the House’s 151 seats.
+Gideon, whose term limit in the state legislature is up this year, also pursued her Senate bid potentially to the detriment of the Maine House, where state Republicans in this election saw a net gain of 11, giving them 67 of the House’s 151 seats.

 Executive Director of the Maine Republican Party Jason Savage told Breitbart News, “Sara Gideon ran off to run for U.S. Senate and didn’t do her job in the legislature.
 She lost 11 seats while she was getting nothing done.
 She sucked up a lot of donations from Democratic donors that could’ve gone to winning seats in the legislature, but it all went to her so she could blow it on negative ads.”